fusion809/fusion809.github.io-old/_posts/OS/programming_language.md

 it is compatible with the syntax of other Unix shells is something I cannot comment on.
 The programming language of Unix shells is usually called shell script.

 #### C
-**C** was originally developed for use by Research Unix, by Dennis Ritchie (1941-2011).
+**C** was originally developed for use by Research Unix, by Dennis Ritchie (1941-2011), while he was working at Bell Labs.
 Since then it has become one of the most widely-used programming languages in the world today.
 The reason for this is several fold, *firstly*, it is cross-platform and able to run on most, if not all, computing platforms, *secondly*, it is fast and *thirdly*, it is powerful, giving developers almost complete control over their program.
-It was originally considered high-level, but it has since become considered low-level, with users having to allocate memory manually.
+It was originally considered high-level, but it has since become considered low-level, and its low-level nature is best illustrated by the fact that users have to allocate memory to their program manually.

 #### C++
-**C++** (pronounced *See-plus-plus*) is a programming language
+**C++** (pronounced *See-plus-plus*) is a programming language that was originally developed by Bjarne Stroustrup (1950-) while he was working at Bell Labs.
+Stroustrup wanted a programming language with similar features and speed to C, except with greater support for additional programming paradigms and it has some extra high-level features.

 #### C Sharp
-{% include note.md note1="The use of the name **C Sharp**, is because of technical restrictions, the correct name is C#" %}
+{% include note.md note1="The use of the name <b>C Sharp</b>, is because of technical restrictions, the correct name is C#" %}
+**C#** is a programming language that is developed by the Microsoft Corporation.
 Some C# compilers are proprietary, others are not.
 It is very popular, according to [TIOBE](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html).

 #### Fortran
 **Fortran** is a programming language first developed in 1957 by [John Backus](https://en.wikipedia.org/wiki/John_Backus)